pawan-kr1997/KneedUp1.0/README.md

 **[Note: Backend code is in `server` folder and frontend code is in `client` folder. `client` folder has been kept inside `server` folder.
 In order to deploy the application on Heroku The folder strucutre has been maintained in this way.]**

-# KneedUp
+# KneedUp1.0
-KneedUp is a web application for aspirants preparing from government sites.
+KneedUp1.0 is a web application for aspirants preparing from government sites.
 It scraps publicly available scattered data from multiple government sites and makes them available in a single place.
 It provides new post notification alerts and bookmark features to users to make handling of data more convenient.

 ## Features and interfaces